GabrielaCR/AGNfitter/README.md

 Notes on Catalog Format
 ------------
-All you need to fit your data with AGNfitter is your catalog and specify your catalog format and the filters you need in the SETTING_AGNfitter.py file.
+All you need to fit your data with AGNfitter is your catalog and to specify your catalog format and the filters you need in the SETTING_AGNfitter.py file.
 AGNfitter is able to read catalogs in ASCII and FITS format in any kind of units (it uses Astropy for conversion).

 For ASCII files, the header information is not relevant.
 You need to specify the column indexes of frequencies ( or wavelengths), fluxes, and flux errors as integer arrays as asked in the SETTINGS file.
 It is very important that there is an element by element correspondence in these three arrays.
 The order of the bands is not relevant, since it will be sorted by frequency automatically.

-For ASCII files, the header information is relevant, since the columns of frequencies ( or wavelengths), fluxes, and flux errors are recognised by the desired ending, which you need to specify in the SETTINGS file.
+For FITS files, the header information is relevant, since the columns of frequencies ( or wavelengths), fluxes, and flux errors are recognised by the desired ending, which you need to specify in the SETTINGS file.
 It is very important that there is an element by element correspondence in these three arrays.
 The order of the bands is not relevant, since it will be sorted by frequency automatically.

 It is important that the number of filters you choose to construct your dictionary (SETTINGS file) corresponds to the number of flux columns in your catalog.
 Sources with different multiwavelength coverages can be fit in one single routine, as long as they are all part of one single catalog.